AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-diagnosticreport-core-1-intro.md

 #### ADHA Core DiagnosticReport
 The purpose of this profile is to define a core representation of a diagnostic report issued by the diagnostic service provider to support the electronic exchange of the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
+This profile is intended to be capable of supporting reporting for specialist and other diagnostic disciplines that are not pathology or imaging.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [DiagnosticReport](http://hl7.org/fhir/R4/diagnosticreport.html) that are supported.

+Where a more specific profile is applicable, e.g. pathology report or imaging report, an implementation **SHALL** ensure the Resource conforms to that specific profile.

-This profile is designed to set a DiagnosticReport standard for:
+This profile is designed to set a core DiagnosticReport standard for:
-* TBD
+* Query for diagnostic reports for a patient
+* Record or update diagnostic reports belonging to a patient

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)